jrellegood/Anniversary2025/instructions.md

   - Bow: Range positioning (distance management)
   - Other styles: Similar unique mechanics

-#### 6. Environment System
-- Environment cards affect all players
-- Roll a d6 at the beginning of each turn; on a 5-6, change to a new Environment
-- Environment effects last until the next Environment change
-- Environments modify various game mechanics based on the battlefield conditions

 ### BLOODLINE LEGACY SYSTEM

 #### 1. Generational Inheritance